 Shoo!
 That was a huge alphabet soup of files there.

-Mistake #9: Not properly masking areas of a vector file
+Logo mistake #9: Not properly masking areas of a vector file

-Mistake #10: Not charging enough for a logo design
+Logo mistake #10: Not charging enough for a logo design

 OK, this mistake doesn’t relate to the actual design of the logo but it’s related to it, and it really pisses me off.
 And that is not charging enough for a logo design!
 Don’t undervalue this work.
 It’s a lot!
 And you’re giving the client copyrights to their logo, and that’s also worth something.